The AI Bill of Materials Explained for DevSecOps Teams #

 Prompts, guardrails, and policy layers materially affect AI behavior.
 An AI BOM treats them as first-class assets, not comments in a repository.

-How an it Supports Emulating Secure Development Practices #
+How an AI BOM Supports Secure Development Practices #

 Security professionals often assume that existing controls naturally extend to AI.
 They do not.
 This misconception mirrors earlier mistakes made with open-source supply chains.